 Still Waters for Men

-A strong, spiritually based 12-Step Immersion Program for Men
+Cumberland Heights is proud to offer Still Waters: a strong, spiritually based 12-Step Immersion Program for Men.

 About Our Still Waters Program

-About an hour west of Nashville in Lobelville, Tennessee, is Still Waters, a 30 day, 12 Step immersion retreat for men ages 18 and up.
+About an hour west of Nashville in Lobelville, Tennessee, is Still Waters for Men, a 12-Step immersion retreat for those 18 and up.
 At Still Waters, Alcoholics Anonymous and Narcotics Anonymous principles of recovery are taught using AA and NA approved literature and fellowship, group discussions, lectures and 12 Step meetings.

 Location and Accommodation

 Still Waters can serve as an alternative to, or can follow, primary or extended care programs.
-Still Waters is also particularly useful for persons who have had multiple treatment experiences.
+Still Waters is also particularly useful for those who have had multiple treatment experiences.
+Stays are typically 30-90 days, but may last up to nine months.

 All Still Waters residents must be: